-No trip to the United Kingdom is complete without visiting it’s capital London.
-See Buckingham Palace (the home of the Queen of England), Big Ben, and a whole host of other famous attractions in this incredible city.
-Not only is it a great place to visit in its own right, it’s the perfect base for exploring the rest of the British Isles.
+No trip to the United Kingdom is complete without visiting its capital London.
+Whether you’re visiting England for a week, a month or even a year, London will likely be your first or one of the main stops.
+Here, you can see some of the country’s most iconic landmarks, such as the Buckingham Palace (the home of the Queen of England), Big Ben, and a whole host of other famous attractions in this incredible city.
+Not only is it a great place to visit in its own right, but it’s also the perfect base for exploring the rest of the British Isles.
 However, there’s a catch.
-London is one of the world’s most expensive cities, and it can be eye wateringly expensive when planning a visit here.
+London is one of the world’s most expensive cities, and it can be eye-wateringly expensive when planning a visit here.
 But it doesn’t have to be!
 In this post, we’ll take a closer look at how to visit London on a budget.

-Hopefully, it’ll make it easier for you to plan your trip and really make the most of the British capital!
-There are also lots of affordable vacation rentals in London, UK which we will be mentioned below for you to relax after every adventure on your vacation.
+Hopefully, these money-saving tips will make it easier for you to plan your trip and really make the most of the British capital!
+There are also lots of affordable vacation rentals in London which will be mentioned below for you to relax after every adventure on your vacation.

 Oyster Card/Tap on Tap off Source